jagprog5/dev-guide/README.md

 Documentation should be checked into the version control system as it is the single source of truth.
 There should not be some auxiliary source of documentation like a Google Doc or Microsoft Loop (which will then have to be kept in sync).
-This includes client facing docs; they should be checked in and can be written in, [Markdown](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/), [LaTeX](https://stackoverflow.com/questions/6188780/git-latex-workflow), or even
+They should be checked in and can be written in, [Markdown](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/), [LaTeX](https://stackoverflow.com/questions/6188780/git-latex-workflow), or even